Roman Genn

 Roman Genn (born May 17, 1972) is an American artist.
-He is most well known for his illustrations for the conservative magazine National Review, of which he is a contributing editor.
+He is most well known for his illustrations for the conservative magazine National Review, of which he is a contributing editor.[1]
 Genn was born and grew up in Moscow and moved to the United States in 1991.
-While living in the USSR he was repeatedly arrested for publicly exhibiting anti-government caricatures.
+While living in the USSR's he was repeatedly arrested for publicly exhibiting anti-government caricatures.